 Direct feedback is extremely powerful in changing behavior.
 Train staff to use Oops Tags.
-GATHER DATA
+GATHER DATA easy reference guide to is recyclable as well as

 Gather data at the curb including set-out rate, participation rate, tagging rate, and contamination observed.